-Fiona Lamb only accepts instructions for the defence.
-She has developed a busy practice with emphasis on fraud and sexual offences.
+Fiona Lamb only accepts instructions for the defence and she has developed a very busy practice.
 Fiona goes above and beyond for her clients.
-She is able to adopt a variety of approaches with her clients which allows her to greatly assist those with mental health issues in particular.
+She is able to adopt a variety of approaches which allows her to greatly assist those with mental health issues in particular.

-Fiona completed a reduced pupillage at Farringdon Chambers in London under the supervision of Ian Henderson.
+Fiona completed a reduced pupillage at Farringdon Chambers in London under the supervision of Ian Henderson (now Q.C).
 Fiona began tenancy after only 9 months of pupillage.
 She joined New Park Court Chambers in February 2016 after 16 months of practice on the South Eastern Circuit.

-Instructed to represent the interests of SS within the role of a Noting Junior during an 8 week misconduct in public office trial.
+Under the supervision of Jeremy Lynn.
+Instructed to represent the interests of SS within the role of a Noting Junior during an 8 week misconduct in public office trial by a number of HMRC officers.
 Notes amounted to over 245,000 words and were provided as a transcript to all Counsel.
 Case reported in the national media.

-Unanimous acquittal on counts of false imprisonment, ABH, common assault and affray.
-Trial lasted 3 days and involved the cross-examination of five prosecution witnesses.
+Unanimous acquittals on counts of false imprisonment, ABH, common assault and affray.
+Trial lasted 3 days.

 Unanimously acquitted on both counts of ABH and common assault against two youths.
 Allegation was that NW had head-butted one male and punched another four times to the face in an unprovoked attack.
 Head-butt resulted in the loss of two front teeth.
 Identification was not an issue.
-Fiona quoted the song by Shaggy, ‘It Wasn’t Me’ during her closing speech.
-Jury took 15 minutes to return a verdict of not guilty.
+Fiona rapped a verse from the song by Shaggy, ‘It Wasn’t Me’ during her closing speech.
+Jury took less than 15 minutes to return verdicts of not guilty.

 Acquitted of GBH resulting in a broken eye socket.
 BG forwarded pre-emptive self-defence along with his co-defendant.